 3 years ago, we went camping.
 My step-mom and step-sister and her family, my dad and myself.
 Pedernales is a very nice park!
 I drove with my dad and stepmom.
 We got to our campsite and started unpacking.
 I have camped before, with friends.
 This was the first time with my dad and family.
 It was hot, I mean it is Texas.
 I have my own two person tent, I choose a spot and started to assemble it.
 My dad comes jogging and says “let me do it!
 It’s too hard for you.”
 I just look at him and stare with raised eyebrows.
 “Okay, okay.
 You got it, I know.” he smiles and gets back to his tent.
 It’s not that I don’t want or need help.
 It’s that whole notion of I got it, let me.
 No dad, I’m thankful but I got it.

 Now, my dad and I see each other at least twice a month.
 I call him or text him regularly and vice versa.
 It’s been a whirlwind getting to where we are now…don’t even get me started on religion.
 But it’s been worth it.
 Thinking back on it, I’m thankful it was hard growing up.
 I’m thankful he said “no” a lot.
 It taught me to fight back and be more independent.
 My dad has changed a lot.
 The machismo has subsided, at least it not in the surface anymore.
 I think that has also mended our relationship.
-Now, he always helps me and is there for me.
 I go on road trips and do “crazy things” as he calls them, and he is accepting, for the most part.
-I love him and he truly is the best dad a girl can have.
+Our relationship isn’t perfect but what relationship is?

 Very well written.
 Keep up the good work!